-The contraceptive injection is a popular contraceptive, and because of it’s longevity and practicality, it is a firm favourite amongst many females.
+The contraceptive injection is a popular contraceptive, and because of its longevity and practicality, it is a firm favourite amongst many women.

 So which is the best contraceptive injection?

-Of course, when it comes to contraception the options are endless, and when it comes to the hormonal injection this certainly isn’t an exception.
 There are two different types of injection, Depo-Provea and Sayana Press.
-These two contraceptives have very similar side effects and method, however, differ when it comes to insertion.
+These two contraceptives have very similar side effects and method of action, however, differ when it comes to how they are administered.
 This post will explain everything you need to know.

 Depo-Provera is a brand name for medroxyprogesterone acetate (DMPA).
-A contraception injection that contains the hormone progestin, a type of man-made hormone.
-It is a highly effective method of preventing pregnancy and must be injected every three months.
+A contraception injection that contains the hormone progestin, a synthetic form of the natural hormone progesterone.
+It is a highly effective method of preventing pregnancy and must be injected every 13 weeks.
 It works by suppressing ovulation and keeping your ovaries from releasing an egg, as well as thickening cervical mucus to keep sperm from reaching the egg.

 What is Sayana Press?

-Depo Provera must be injected by a health care provider.
-Your doctor or nurse will do some tests to make sure that you can have the injection.
-They check your medical history, make sure that you’re not pregnant and take your blood pressure.
+Depo-Provera must be injected by a health care provider.
+Your doctor or nurse will check your medical history and make sure that you’re not pregnant.

 You can have the injection at any time in your period cycle.
 If you have it within the first five days of your cycle, you will be protected from pregnancy straight away.
 Any other time in your cycle and you’ll need to use condoms or other contraception for seven days.

-You can have the injection straight after giving birth, or after having an abortion or miscarriage.
-If you’re breastfeeding, the injection will usually be given six weeks after giving birth.
+You can have the injection straight after giving birth, even if your are breastfeeding, or after having an abortion or miscarriage.

 How do I stop using Depo Provera and Sayana Press?